subsquid-quests/network-test-one-uniform-load-squid/README.md

    sqd get-peer-id
    ```

-4. Stake **enter the exact amount here** tSQD on the ID of your future gateway by filling the form on the [staking page](https://app.subsquid.io/profile/gateways/add) ([dev version](https://app.devsquid.net/profile/gateways/add)).
+4. Register your future gateway and stake 100 tSQD on it using [this page](https://app.subsquid.io/profile/gateways/add).
 Tips:
    - Gateway registration and staking are two separate actions.
 Do not forget to do both.
    - Make sure that you stake your tSQD for at least five hours.
 On Arbitrum Sepolia that's roughly 1500 (L1) blocks.